 - Lime juice: use fresh lime juice whenever possible or amchur powder (dry mango powder) for tartness.

-- Grinding Ingredients: Used freshly grated coconut, cashews, cinnamon, fennel seeds (saunf), and water.
+- Grinding Ingredients: I used freshly grated coconut, cashews, cinnamon, fennel seeds (saunf), and water.

 How to Make Beetroot Kurma in Instant Pot

 Press SAUTE on Instant Pot.
-Add oil to the POT.
-Add onions, ginger-garlic paste once the pot is hot, and saute until onions turn light brown.
+Add 2 tablespoons of oil to the pot.
+Add 1 cup of onion (finely chopped), and 1 tablespoon ginger-garlic paste.
+Saute until onions turn light brown.

-Next, add chopped tomatoes and cook till they turn soft.
+Next, add ½ cup of chopped tomatoes and cook till they turn soft.

-Then add in the chopped beetroot, red chili powder, garam masala powder, coriander powder, jeera powder, ground coconut-cashew paste, salt, and mix well.
+Then add in 2 cups of chopped beetroot, ½ tablespoon red chili powder, 1 teaspoon garam masala powder, 1 teaspoon coriander powder, ½ teaspoon jeera powder, ground coconut-cashew paste, salt, and mix well.

-Next, add water and give a quick stir.
+Next, add ½ cup water (or as needed) and give a quick stir.

-Close the Instant Pot with pressure valve to Sealing.
+Close the Instant Pot with the pressure valve to Sealing.
 Cook on High Pressure for 5 minutes.

 Once the pot beeps, Do a NATURAL PRESSURE RELEASE (NPR).

-Remove the lid away from you, add lime juice, and garnish with cilantro.
+Remove the lid away from you, add 1 tablespoon lime juice, and garnish with 1 tablespoon coriander leaves.
 Mix well.

-Easy Beetroot Kurma or Beetroot Curry with coconut recipe is ready, serve hot with pooris, chapatis, roti & parathas.
+Easy beetroot curry with coconut is ready, serve hot with pooris, chapatis, roti and parathas.

 Stovetop Pressure Cooker Method